 Whether you have an internal team that is measuring for fraud, or an automated vendor, taking the necessary steps to eliminate fraud is crucial for program success.

-Here are five top trends, we uncovered as practitioners, that your brand should be on the lookout for to detect sales incentive fraud:
+Here are five top trends in sales incentive fraud we have uncovered as practitioners that your brand should be on the lookout for to detect sales incentive fraud: